How to apply product labels: A 5 step guide for perfect adhesion

 - Remove the label from the backing liner (label carrier) being extra careful not to touch or contaminate the adhesive layer.
 Any contamination of the adhesive layer will prevent the adhesive from giving 100% effectiveness.

 - Make sure that the surface you are applying the label to is dry and allow the label to reach room temperature before using firm and even pressure to press on the label.
-If the label is thinner than 100 micron (004") use extra pressure as required to achieve the desired results.
-If you are using a roller to apply the label it is recommended to use a soft to medium roller to optimize an even pressure.
+If the label is thinner than 100 micron (004″) use extra pressure as required to achieve the desired results.
+If you are using a roller to apply the label it is recommended to use a soft to medium roller to optimise an even pressure.

 - Once the label is applied, leave the adhesive to cure.
 For peak performance the label adhesive should be allowed to cure for up to 72 hours.

 For best results it is recommended that the above steps should be taken, as well as conducting a separate test to establish which adhesive may be most suited for surfaces that have an uneven or irregular surface shape of finish.

 Please remember that this help sheet is an “aid to assist you” and not a complete technical guide on the whole procedure for applying labels to a product surface.
 If you require further technical assistance on label application or advice on the best label for your particular requirement please get in touch.

 Whether you have a full brief or just an idea, we'd love to share our expertise with you.Contact us

 “The caps arrived and look fantastic.
 Many thanks again for sorting them out so quickly, much appreciated.”

 “The part has turned up and looks fantastic, thanks again for the fast turn around on this, hugely appreciated.”

 “I would like to take the opportunity to thank you for all the effort in achieving what turned out to be a first class product, when you consider all the...”